wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. todo:: add article, see https://github.com/wpilibsuite/frc-docs/issues/120 and https://github.com/wpilibsuite/frc-docs/issues/118

 The FRC Driver Station Log Viewer is a LabVIEW program used to view logs created by the FRC Driver Station.
 These logs contain information such as battery voltage, trip time, CPU% and robot mode, as well as events such as joystick removal.
 The FRC Driver Station Log Viewer is included in the FRC Update Suite.
-Installation instructions can be found `here <frc-update-suite>`.
+Installation instructions can be found `here <docs/software/driverstation/frc-update-suite:Installing the FRC Update Suite>`.
 More information about the FRC Driver Station Log Viewer and understanding the logs can be found here.

 RobotBuilder
 ------------